AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: Acknowledgements

 \section{Acknowledgements}

+The authors thank Xiaoning Bian for his kind help on running numerical experiments on the algorithm proposed in this paper.
 AM thanks the Mellon Mays Undergraduate Fellowship Program for its generous support of his research.
-BC and QW are grateful for an EPSRC IAA in collaboration with Cambridge Quantum Computing Ltd.
+BC and QW are grateful for an EPSRC IAA in collaboration with Cambridge Quantum Computing Ltd. QW is supported by AFOSR grant FA2386-18-1-4028.